ti-cortex-m4/demo-java-virtual-threads2/readme.md

 To improve scalability using virtual threads, you should revise _synchronized_ blocks and methods to avoid frequent and long-running pinning (such as I/O operations).
 Pinning is not a problem if such operations are short-lived (such as in-memory operations) or infrequent.
 Alternatively, you can replace these _synchronized_ blocks and methods with _ReentrantLock_, which also guarantees mutually exclusive access.

-To identify pinning, you can use the JVM option _-Djdk.tracePinnedThreads=(full|short)_ when executing your application.
-This option with parameter _full_ prints complete stack trace, and with parameter _short_ prints only stack frames with problematic code.
+To identify pinning, you can use the system property jdk.tracePinnedThreads when starting your application.
+Running with _-Djdk.tracePinnedThreads=full_ prints a complete stack trace when a thread blocks while pinned, highlighting native frames and frames holding monitors, running with _-Djdk.tracePinnedThreads=short_ prints  just the problematic stack frames.

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#use-synchronized-blocks-and-methods-carefully-or-switch-to-reentrant-locks)